 It’s the rather odd duck that won’t be wrapping gifts for somebody this season.
 Besides paper and ribbon, gifts typically require scotch tape and scissors.
 Most of us were brought up to know how to hold the scissors and never run with one.
 But scotch tape?
 Evil?

 Adhesives of any sort are a bird’s kryptonite.
 A benign-looking piece of scotch tape that a bird brushes against can instantly restrict the feather system leading to fright resulting in stress.

 And you know exactly what to do when your bird is freaking out right?
 And you know how to remove scotch tape from feathers right?
 Now you’re hyperventilating over scotch-freakin’ tape – I hope.

 Many people will recommend cooking oil like peanut oil or olive oil to release an adhesive object from a bird, which does in fact work but then you have to remove the oil from the bird with soapy water.
-Dawn is the dish soap used by environmentalists dealing with oil covered birds from oil spills.
-For a single freaked out parrot, we recommend personal lubricant because it’s water-soluble.
+Dawn is the dish soap of choice used by environmentalists dealing with oil-covered birds from oil spills.
+For a single freaked-out parrot, we recommend personal lubricant because it’s water-soluble.
 Meaning you only have to clean the bird once not twice cutting the stress level in half.

 Back to outcomes – Contrary to what your bird’s expecting – what it gets is

 darkness at 4:30 in the afternoon in November

 its wings lopped off